 Our MFA program in Studio Art program is deliberately non-compartmentalized.
 Students have the option of working in the media which suit the nature of their work as it evolves from their previous experience to that of an active professional.
 Our facilities allow for work in painting, drawing, printmaking, sculpture, digital media, and installation, and students can also work across media.
 While one evolves as an artist through the mentorship of faculty and visiting artists, the peer community also becomes an intrinsically important component of an MFA education.
 The graduate students in American University’s MFA program have a history of becoming dedicated artists and lifelong peers.

 Whatever medium you work in, the Katzen Arts Center is fully equipped with the facilities and equipment you will need, from a sculpture suite to multimedia studio labs and workshops for building frames and making prints.
-Working from your own studio, you will exhibit your work in the American University Museum, a contemporary art space that is highly visible in the DC arts scene.
+Working primarily from your own studio with 24/7 access, you will exhibit your work twice in the American University Museum, a contemporary art space that is highly visible in the DC arts scene.
 However, the opportunities extend beyond the campus.
-You can engage with the DC area’s vibrant arts community or study and exhibit abroad with our MFA Studio Berlin program.
+You will also engage with the DC area’s vibrant arts community or study and exhibit abroad with our MFA Studio Berlin program.

 A City for Artists